Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

 for the expectation value for the ground state of the Hamiltonian $H_{\rm p}^{(\Lambda)}(B)$, where $P_0^{(\Lambda)}(B)$ is the projection onto the sector of the ground states and $q^{(\Lambda)}(B)$ is the degeneracy of the ground states, i.e., $q^{(\Lambda)}(B)={\rm Tr}\;P_0^{(\Lambda)}(B)$.
 We also write

 for the infinite-volume ground state with zero magnetic field $B=0$.
-From Theorem~\ref{thm:sponmag}, this state $\omega_0$ also exhibits the maximum spontaneous magnetization.
-Therefore, if an infinite-volume ground state exhibits a non-vanishing spontaneous magnetization, then the state $\omega_0$ shows the non-vanishing maximum spontaneous magnetization.
+Here, if necessary, we take suitable sequences with respect to $\Lambda$ and $B$ in the two weak$^\ast$ limits so that the expectation value converges to a linear functional in the same way as in (\ref{omegaPhi0B}).
+From Theorem~\ref{thm:sponmag}, this state $\omega_0$ also exhibits the maximum spontaneous magnetization $m_{\rm s}$.
+Therefore, if an infinite-volume ground state exhibits a non-vanishing spontaneous magnetization, then the state $\omega_0$ shows the non-vanishing maximum spontaneous magnetization $m_{\rm s}$.

 Next, in order to describe our theorem about the Nambu-Goldstone mode, we recall the notion of pure states \cite{BR1}: A state is called pure whenever it cannot be expressed as a convex combination of other states.
-The existence of the Nambu-Goldstone mode follows from the following theorem:
+In order to prove the existence of the corresponding gapless mode above the pure states, we rely on the same idea as in the condition (\ref{defGS}) for the infinite-volume ground states.
+Namely, we construct a low energy excitation above a ground state by using a local perturbation $a$.
+However, the state which is obtained by simply exciting the ground state by a local operator may contain a component in the sector of the ground states.
+In order to eliminate the contribution of the ground states, we introduce a spectral cutoff function $\hat{g}$ as follows: Consider the time evolution \cite{BR} of local operator $a$,